 Fig. 11.
-Probability of exceedance of the 1 mm/h, 4 mm/h and 10 mm/h intensity thresholds derived from the DifERS ensemble for the scene shown in Figure 3, (12:40 UTC to 13:40 UTC on 2021-05-04).
+Probability of exceedance of the 1-, 4-, and 10-mm/h intensity thresholds derived from the DifERS ensemble for the scene shown in Fig. 3 (12:40 to 13:40 UTC on May 4, 2021).

 Fig. 12.
-Average MRMS exceedance rate at 1, 2, 4 and 8 mm/h as a function of the pixel DifERS-derived probability of exceedance at 5-km resolution (top) and at 20-km resolution (bottom).
+Average MRMS exceedance rate at 1, 2, 4, and 8 mm/h as a function of the pixel DifERS-derived probability of exceedance at 5-km resolution (top) and 20-km resolution (bottom).
 To produce these curves, the pixels of the evaluation dataset are grouped into 50 bins between 0 (0%) and 1 (100%), according to the DifERS-derived probability of exceedance, and the corresponding MRMS exceedance rate is then computed in each bin.

-Fig. 13. (left) MRMS exceedance frequency F{true} of precipitation intensity R_t as a function of R_t , at 5 km, 20 km and 80 km resolutions. (center) Brier score BS of the DifERS-estimated probability of exceedance of precipitation intensity R_t , as a function of R_t , at 5 km, 20 km and 80 km resolutions. (right) Brier skill score $BSS = 1 - BS/F{true}$, of the DifERS-estimated probability of exceedance of precipitation intensity R_t , as a function of R_t , at 5 km, 20 km and 80 km resolutions. (right) Brier skill score $BSS = 1 - BS/F{true}$, of the DifERS-estimated probability of exceedance of precipitation intensity R_t , as a function of R_t , at 5 km, 20 km and 80 km resolutions.
+Fig. 13.
+(Left) MRMS exceedance frequency F{true} of precipitation intensity R_t as a function of R_t , at 5-, 20-, and 80-km resolutions.
+(Center) Brier score BS of the DifERS-estimated probability of exceedance of precipitation intensity R_t , as a function of R_t , at 5-, 20-, and 80-km resolutions.
+(Right) Brier skill score BSS = $1 - BS/F{true}$, of the DifERS-estimated probability of exceedance of precipitation intensity R_t , as a function of R_t , at 5-, 20-, and 80-km resolutions.
+(Right) Brier skill score BSS = $1 - BS/F{true}$, of the DifERS-estimated probability of exceedance of precipitation intensity R_t , as a function of R_t , at 5-, 20-, and 80-km resolutions.
 All statistics are computed over the 486 scenes of the evaluation dataset.

-The best achievable value is 1, and a 0 value (or a negative value) indicates a no-skill prediction.
-At all resolutions the BSS decreases when the intensity threshold increases, revealing that the occurrence of high-intensity precipitation is more challenging to estimate from passive satellite measurements than that of low- and medium-intensity precipitation.
-The BSS however remains positive for all intensity thresholds up to 30 mm/h and shows values higher than 0.5 for intensity thresholds between 0.5 mm/h and 6 mm/h.
-The probabilistic estimation skill of DifERS increases when aggregating the outputs at coarser resolutions, as the BSS is higher at the 20 km and 80 km resolutions than at the 5 km resolution (at least up to the 6 mm/h intensity threshold).
-This attests that the ensemble dispersion decreasing at coarser scales, as shown earlier (Figure 6), truly reflects an increase of the estimation accuracy with spatial coarsening.
+to estimate from passive satellite measurements than that of low- and medium-intensity precipitation.
+The BSS, however, remains positive for all intensity thresholds up to 30 mm/h and shows values higher than 0.5 for intensity thresholds between 0.5 and 6 mm/h.
+The probabilistic estimation skill of DifERS increases when aggregating the outputs at coarser resolutions, as the BSS is higher at the 20- and 80-km resolutions than at the 5-km resolution (at least up to the 6-mm/h intensity threshold).
+This attests that the ensemble dispersion decreasing at coarser scales, as shown earlier (Fig. 6), truly reflects an increase of the estimation accuracy with spatial coarsening.